My teaching typically includes courses in epistemology and philosophy of mind.

 Introduction to Philosophy for Interested Students

 Philosophy concerns some of the biggest questions that have ever been asked, questions like What is the right way to live?, What do we really know?, Is there a God?, and Do we have free will?.
 Philosophers don’t ask these questions as mere idle curiosities.
-We try to formulate clear answers to them, and to evaluate whether our answers are true by considering the arguments on both sides.
+We try to formulate clear answers to them, and to evaluate whether our answers are true by considering the arguments on all sides.

 There are many subfields within philosophy, but some of the most prominent include: